-4 But Festus answered, that Paul should be kept at Cæsarea, and that he himself would depart shortly thither.
+4 But Festus answered, that Paul should be kept at Cæsarea, and

 5 Let them therefore, said he, which among you are able, go down with me, and accuse this man, if there be any wickedness in him.

 6 And when he had tarried among them more than ten days, he went down unto Cæsarea; and the next day sitting on the judgment seat commanded Paul to be brought.